 It was quite a challenge finding some history of the house as both the archives in Cape Town and Swellendam burned down over the years.
-However, there is some documentation proving that Schoone Oordt was in existence in 1748, but a very small pixelated picture shows 3 separate dwellings.
+However, there is some documentation proving that Schoone Oordt was in existence in 1748 and owned by the Aspeling family, but a very small pixelated picture shows 3 separate dwellings.
 These apparently burnt down (we’re trying not to see a pattern) and the basic structure of the downstairs of the house was built in 1853.
 It was home to the Anderson sisters who started the first girls school in Swellendam and both taught and lived there.

 When the sisters retired to Suurbraak the property was handed to J.Z.
 Human, who added the upper storey, giving the building it’s beautifully proportioned Georgian front.